You must apply using the Joint Electronic Submission (Je-S) system.

 - how the partnership will provide a unique opportunity to catalyse both leadership and research activities for the candidate.

-If appropriate, also indicate and justify any visit or placement to the UK, to provide a period (up to three months in total) of training or career development that cannot be effectively achieved within the African institution.
+If appropriate, also indicate and justify any visit or placement to the UK, to provide a period (up to 3 months in total) of training or career development that cannot be effectively achieved within the African institution.
 Also state where this will be and how the learning will be used for the wider benefit of the African partner.

 Research disruption caused by COVID-19 pandemic (optional)